cavo789/blog/blog/XXX/git-config/index.md

 Even if you've cloned a repository using `git clone https://...` you can force, globally, to use SSH instead.

-So, for instance, if you've cloned your project using `git clone https://github.com/you/your_repo.git` (`https` thus), every time you'll push to it, you'll perhaps be prompted to provided your login and password.
+So, for instance, if you've cloned your project using `git clone https://github.com/you/your_repo.git` (`https` thus), every time you'll push to it, you'll perhaps be prompted to provide your login and password.
 Really painful.

-But, if you already have created a SSH key for your github profile, then, you can stop to use https and force ssl by adding the two lines below in your `~/.gitconfig`:
+But, if you already have created a SSH key for your Github profile, then, you can stop to use https and force ssl by adding the two lines below in your `~/.gitconfig`:

 ```text
 [url "git@github.com"]